 - Suitable deck shoes (no black soles please)

-- Wellington boots (clean if garden wellies please)
+- Wellington boots for on deck (clean if garden wellies please)

-Important note: All our trips are weather dependent and under no circumstances will any crew member or the boat be put in an unsafe situation, so trip schedule may have to be altered to suit the conditions.
-Also remember that nature and wildlife is unpredictable and sometimes she gives us it all and sometimes she can be quite secretive – no 2 trips are ever the same but there is always a good experience had by all.
+Important note: All our trips and sailing direction are weather dependent and under no circumstances will any crew member or the boat be put in an unsafe situation, so trip schedules may have to be altered to suit the conditions.
+Please remember that nature and wildlife is unpredictable and sometimes she gives us it all and sometimes she can be quite secretive – no 2 trips are ever the same but there is always a good experience had by all.

 - We request that crew keep alcohol consumption within safe levels for life at sea.